teamsalta/sm64nx/README.md

 It builds the following ROMs:

 This repo does not include all assets necessary to run the game.
-**Any binaries posted here do not include requird assets from the base ROM A prior copy of the game is required to extract the required assets.**
+**Any binaries posted here do not include required assets from the base ROM A prior copy of the game is required to extract the required assets.**

 # Purpose